 If the connectors aren’t kept clean, the dirt can start to cake on.
-As time goes on, the contacts can be more difficult to get clean.
+As time goes on, the contacts can become more difficult to get clean.
 That’s why regular maintenance is more important.
 If you stay on top of the cleaning, there’s less chance that you will deal with malfunctions.

 How to Clean Electrical Contacts

-To clean electrical contacts, you can remove corrosion, oxidation, dirt and grease with a baking soda and water mixture.
+To clean electrical contacts, you can remove corrosion, oxidation, dirt, and grease with a baking soda and water mixture.
 Plus, compressed air is good for removing loose dirt.
-You might also consider using rubbing alcohol, sandpaper or one of the available specialty cleaners.
+You might also consider using rubbing alcohol, sandpaper, or one of the available specialty cleaners.

 Here are some more detailed steps on how to clean electrical contacts:

 There are several specialty cleaners that can keep the contacts clean and free of debris.
 You should choose a brand that is well-trusted and has been proven to be safe.
 Additionally, it’s critical that you follow the recommended instructions to ensure the components are protected.

 One popular choice is WD-40 Electrical Contact Cleaner.
 This substance cleans the areas that are regularly exposed to water and debris.
 Because it will penetrate tough corrosion, it’s great to use if nothing else seems to be working.
 Plus, there’s a handy nozzle included, ensuring it reaches the toughest areas.